LawyerSearch | Official Directory of Lawyers

 What is the Official Missouri Directory of Lawyers?

 This listing includes all lawyers admitted to practice by the Supreme Court of Missouri who are in good standing.
 Inactive lawyers who are in good standing with the Supreme Court of Missouri but are not eligible to practice law in Missouri are also listed.
 Your name is included automatically; no action on your part is required to include your name on the listing.
 If the Supreme Court changes the status of a lawyer to anything other than "Good Standing," the lawyer´s information disappears immediately from the Official Missouri Directory of Lawyers.
-For example, lawyers who do not pay their dues in a timely manner will have their status changed to "Not in Good Standing" by the Supreme Court and remain that way until the dues are paid.
-During that period, the lawyer will not appear within the Official Missouri Directory of Lawyers.

 The Official Missouri Directory of Lawyers does not include any additional identifying information, such as street address or telephone number.
 (Lawyers who wish to provide the public with additional information should sign up for LawyerSearch).